dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 + `--conf-thres` -- Confidence threshold for inference.

-**Note**: The inference result will be saved in the `annotation_results` folder.
+**NOTE**: The inference result will be saved in the `annotation_results/` folder.

 {{< /notice >}}

-Here's how it looks like running the inference on an Intel i9-11900, 8-core processor using the baseline YOLOv5-S with no optimizations.
+Here's how it looks like running the inference on an Intel i9-11900, an 8-core processor using the baseline YOLOv5-S.

 {{< video src="vids/torch-annotation/results_.mp4" width="700px" loop="true" autoplay="true" muted="true">}}

 + Average FPS : 21.91
 + Average inference time (ms) : 45.58

-On a RTX3090 GPU.
+And for reference, inference on an RTX3090 GPU.

 {{< video src="vids/torch-gpu/results_.mp4" width="700px" loop="true" autoplay="true" muted="true">}}